Fairness Violations and Mitigation under Covariate Shift: Introduction

 \section{Introduction}

-Deployment of machine learning algorithms to aid medical decision-making surfaces challenges that require departing from the dominant paradigms of training and testing such algorithms.
-Particularly, the assumption that the data distribution in training and deployment will be the same is not warranted due to changing medical practices, changes in patient populations, and measurement shifts \citep{ghassemi2019practical}.
+Deployment of machine learning algorithms to aid consequential decisions, such as in medicine, criminal justice, and employment, require revisiting the dominant paradigms of training and testing such algorithms.
+Particularly, the assumption that the data distribution in training and deployment will be the same is not always warranted.
+Examples of the impact of distribution shift can be found in medical imaging tasks \citep{zech2018variable,pooch2019can}, where the algorithms trained on one chest radiography dataset performed poorly on other datasets.
+Similarly, \citet{nestor2019feature} find that models for critical care tasks degraded in performance over time resulting from changes in the instrumentation of the electronic health records.
 Given the safety-critical nature of the decisions, the decision-making process should account for these shifts in distributions to ensure high predictive accuracy of the algorithms.

-Many methods exist to learn under distribution shifts \citep{quionero2009dataset}, including recent work based on a causal inference perspective \citep{rojas2018invariant, mooij2016joint, subbaswamy2019preventing,pearl2011transportability}.
-However, the focus of the methods has been on average case prediction performance alone.
-While high predictive accuracy is a necessary requirement, decisions made using the algorithms should also not lead to or perpetuate past disparities among groups in data.
-Evidence for disproportionately high error rates for patients with a shared attribute such as sex or race is widely reported \citep{alspach2012there, nordell2017gender}.
-Thus, without any design changes, algorithmic solutions for mitigating distribution shifts that do not account for disparities in training data can result in error rate differences while predicting under distribution shifts.
+Many methods exist to learn under distribution shifts \citep{quionero2009dataset}, including recent work from a causal inference perspective \citep{rojas2018invariant, subbaswamy2019preventing, pearl2011transportability, arjovsky2019invariant}.
+Such methods have significant appeal since they allow learning accurate models for \textit{arbitrary} shifts, including those in unseen future data.
+This is achieved by exploiting causally-relevant factors in data that are generalizable to unseen test sets, as opposed to fitting to the factors specific to the training sets.
+However, the focus of the methods has been on \textit{average} case prediction performance alone.
+In certain circumstances, while high predictive accuracy is a necessary requirement, decisions made using the algorithms should also not lead to or perpetuate past disparities among \textit{groups} in the data.
+Without any design changes, algorithmic solutions for mitigating distribution shifts that do not account for disparities in training data can result in disparate impact while predicting under distribution shifts.
+We discuss a concrete example later.